 Also, guess what, if this is your first reaction, it’s also been almost every other person’s reaction.
 So you’re having this conversation with me once, I’m having the same conversation 5 more times with any other person I chose to confide in.
 So if you end up being the receiving end of a freak out of: NO I’M NOT GOING TO FUCKING SEE THE PSYCHIATRIST RIGHT NOW.
 That’s probably why. 🙂

-So, here’s a better conversation you can have:
+Here’s a better conversation you can have with your friend

 You: Oh, what makes you think that?